4 Practical Solutions to Backup WhatsApp Data on iPhone

 From your Apple ID account, you’ll be able to download your iOS backup file which contains your WhatsApp messages.
 Simply choose the backup file that you want to extract from.
 They are organized by date for easy searching.

 Step #4 - Selecting Your WhatsApp Data

-In the next window, you’ll be able to choose what file types in you iCloud backup, like WhatsApp and WhatsApp Attachments.
-This will prevent you having to download the entire file, but rather just your WhatsApp chat data.
+In the next window, you’ll be able to choose what file types in your iCloud backup, like WhatsApp and WhatsApp Attachments.
+This will prevent you from having to download the entire file, but rather just your WhatsApp chat data.
 Then click "Next".

 You’ll then see all your WhatsApp data files organized in a list after they have been scanned and you’ll be free to browse them and extract the wanted ones.

 - WhatsApp Online Backup

 - Restore WhatsApp Backup

 - Restore Deleted WhatsApp Messages